van-truong/ToolsyBio/docs/DEV_GUIDE.md

 ```

 ## 🧪 Environment Setup
-ToolsyBio is tested with Python 3.9.
+ToolsyBio has been tested with `Python 3.10`.
+Other versions (`3.9–3.11`) may also work, but 3.10 is recommended for compatibility with LangChain and ChromaDB.
 You can use either Conda or venv.

 ### Option 1: Using Conda (recommended)
 ```bash